Tired of Letting a Crack Cocaine Addiction Control Your Life?

 - Intense cravings for more crack

 The cravings can last for months.
 For that reason, an inpatient drug rehab program at Willow Springs is critical to your recovery.
-Around-the-clock care is needed to reduce or eliminate the cravings you might experience.
-Occasionally, medications will be administered to manage the pain and discomfort, but our doctors are careful not to substitute one addiction for the other.
+Around-the-clock care is needed to reduce or eliminate the cravings you experience.
+Medications may be administered to manage the pain and discomfort.
 More importantly, while under medical supervision during your stay, our therapists and certified counselors will provide you with the tools needed to combat these cravings when you return to your regular daily life.

 Cocaine Facts and Statistics

 - In 2008, the Drug Enforcement Agency seized 49,823.3 kilograms of cocaine within the borders of the U.S.

 - Cocaine continues to be the most frequently mentioned illegal drug reported to the Drug Abuse Warning Network by hospital emergency departments in the U.S. There were 448,481 emergency department visits involving cocaine reported in 2005.

 - As of 2014, the Drug Enforcement Agency reports that current cocaine use among high school seniors has dropped 59 percent, and crack cocaine use has decreased 56 percent.